 A man in New York offered Walt $300 for the license to put Mickey Mouse on some pencil tablets he was manufacturing.
 Walt Disney needed the $300, so he said okay.
 That was the start of Disney merchandising.
 Soon there were Mickey Mouse dolls, dishes, toothbrushes, radios, figurines - almost everything you could think of bore Mickey's likeness.
 The first Mickey Mouse book was published in 1930, as was the first Mickey Mouse newspaper comic strip.

-What's your 'Disney' worth?
-Here are some recently sold items (Canada).
+What's your Disney worth in 2021?
+Here are some recently sold items.

 |See all sold items on eBay for more prices||09/2021||C $-.--|